spectrocloud/librarium/content/docs/00-release-notes.md

 - Palette now supports the ability for you to use image swap and override specific registries, images or a combination of both.
-You can use the `imageSwap` section of the Kubernetes pack YAML to point to a different registry or image.
+You can add an `imageSwap` configuration to the Kubernetes pack YAML to point to a different registry or image.
 Check out the [Image Swap](/clusters/cluster-management/image-swap) reference resource to learn more.